The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region

 The image products we created have pixel widths of $8\arcsec$, resulting in a total number of $6.5\times10^8$ pixels for stacking.
 Meanwhile, this pixel size is smaller than the $30\arcsec$ \ac{psf} half-energy width of the \ac{erass}.
 To boost the calculation speed and save the memory space, we binned the original pixels to a $N_\mathrm{side}=4096$ \ac{healpix} scheme following the method described in \citet{Zhang2024}.

-For each object, we extracted a count number profile and an exposure profile from the count map and exposure map, respectively.
+For each object, we extracted a count profile and an exposure profile from the count and exposure maps, respectively.
 The radii of the profiles are scaled to $r_\mathrm{200m}$ of the object, which was converted from $r_\mathrm{500c}$ by assuming an \ac{nfw} profile with the halo concentration parameter $c_\mathrm{200c}=4$.
-This value approximately represents the concentration of halos in the cluster mass range of the sample \citep[e.g.][]{Child2018,Diemer2019,Ishiyama2021,Okabe2025}.
+This value approximately represents the concentration of halos in the cluster mass range of the sample \citep[e.g.,][]{Child2018,Diemer2019,Ishiyama2021,Okabe2025}.
 The conversion factor has a redshift dependence, ranging from 2.48 at $z=0.034$ to 2.24 at $z=0.2$ within our sample.

-We stacked the surface brightness profiles using a projected sky solid angle weighted method.
+We stacked the surface brightness profiles using a weight inversely proportional to the projected sky solid angle.
 The weight of each object $w=D_\mathrm{A}^2r_{500c}^{-2}$ corrects for the potential bias from nearby objects and massive objects that are of a large angular size, where $D_\mathrm{A}$ is the angular diameter distance as a function of redshift.
 The stacked surface brightness profile is

 where $N_i(r)$ the $i$th count profile, $t_i(r)\Omega_i(r)$ the $i$th exposure profile in unit of s$^{-1}$~deg$^{-2}$.
 We used the \ac{healpix} oriented bootstrap resampling method described in \citet{Zhang2024} to estimate the uncertainty of the stacked profile.
-We created 500 bootstrapping samples of the \ac{healpix} pixels from the full pixel list, and for each bootstrapping sample, we calculated a stacked profile using Eq.~\ref{eq:weight_average}.
+We generated 500 bootstrapping samples of the \ac{healpix} pixels from the full pixel list, and for each bootstrapping sample, we calculated a stacked profile using Eq.~\ref{eq:weight_average}.
 Throughout this paper, we use the mean and covariance matrix of the 500 bootstrapping sample profiles to represent the stacked profile and its uncertainty.